cfazilleau/CFaz.dev/content/en/homepage.md

 Passionate about programming and video games since my childhood, I always wanted to work in this domain.

-On this site, you can find information about me, my projects and my thoughts on game programming.
+On this site, you can find information about my game and programming projects.

 ### Do not hesitate to contact me!